Pharmacy Practice (PHPR)

 [1 credit hour]

-This course has been designed to prepare all health professions students to deliberately and constructively work together with the common goal of building a safer, better patient-centered and community/population-oriented U.S. health care system.
-Students will be assigned to small-group interprofessional teams, and given opportunities to interact and collaborate with students from other healthcare professions.
+This course is designed to prepare all health professions students to deliberately and constructively work together with the common goal of building a safer, better patient-centered and community/population-oriented U.S. health care system.
+Students will be assigned to small-group interprofessional teams and will interact and collaborate with students from other healthcare professions.

 Term Offered: Fall